ukrishnas/LPSharp/docs/LP-benchmark-results.md

 |Netlib|GLOP Primal|1|0.8|1.1|2.1|3.2|
 |Mittelmann|GLOP Primal|1||||1.9|

-Microsoft Solver Foundation (MSF) results are from Network Designer using Invoke-MSFSolve, because LPSharp does not support MSF.

 CLP results are using LPSharp Powershell console and CLP nuget packages from this repository.
 The solver can also be invoked using `coinwrap.exe`, a standalone executable of the Clp interface, and `Clp.exe`, a standalone